Dadoright/MoU-Dashboard-/README.md

 Quote

--
-We have planned to develop a Dashboard for our website to indicate the MoUs/Grants and the process of taking approvals, including its current status, which would be beneficial for all the MoU Coordinators/ Grant Holders as well as for other academic and non-academic staff.
+"We have planned to develop a Dashboard for our website to indicate the MoUs/Grants and the process of taking approvals, including its current status, which would be beneficial for all the MoU Coordinators/ Grant Holders as well as for other academic and non-academic staff."
--

 ## Importance of MOUs and Knowing where the MOU request is at the moment